search ]

 Conclusion

-Disabling automatic WordPress updates can be beneficial in certain scenarios, particularly for those who prioritize stability and control.
-However, it’s essential to weigh the pros and cons carefully and implement a solid update strategy to keep your site secure.
+Disabling automatic WordPress updates can be beneficial in certain scenarios, particularly for those who prioritize stability and control over their environment.

 Leave a Comment